rvrolyk/SleepNumberController/README.md

 you were, your heart rate, etc. and stores them as attributes.
 The data is refreshed when you leave the bed.

-There are also two summary tiles that will be created that attempt to give a single tile view of the useful data (similar to the app).
+There are also two summary tiles that will be created that attempt to give a single tile view of the useful data (similar to the SleepIQ app).
 If you enable *larger fonts*, the tile is best viewed as two wide.

 Here's a sample tile: